BrianSturgis/Mr.-Robogers-Neighbohood/README.md

 - open the index.html file to view the website

 ## Known Bugs
-- this application is in its very early stages so there are many known issues and in its current state has a very basic ui and no work done in css yet.
+- this application is in its very early stages so there are many known issues and in its current state has a very basic ui and very little done in css yet.
-- bug:
-- bug:
-- bug:
-- bug:

 ## Support and contact details
 email Brian Sturgis @ <sturujisu@gmail.com>